Skip to Main Content

 Link Keywords Effectively (Boolean Searching)

-Boolean operators are words you use to link your search terms together when searching for resources.
+Boolean operators are words--AND, OR, NOT--that you use to link your search terms together when searching for resources.
+It is good practice to always CAPITALIZE AND, OR and NOT as many search systems specifically require the capitals.

 Boolean Operator Example Reason to Use

-AND women AND military Searches for items that talk about both concepts together, and to DECREASE RESULTS.
+AND women AND military Searches for items that talk about BOTH concepts together.
+Will DECREASE RESULTS.

-OR women OR females Searches for items that talk about either concept individually, and to INCREASE RESULTS.
+OR women OR females Searches for items that talk about EITHER concept individually.
+Will INCREASE RESULTS.

-NOT women NOT men To eliminate terms and concepts and to DECREASE RESULTS.
+NOT women NOT men ELIMINATES terms and concepts.
+Will DECREASE RESULTS.

 Advanced Search Tips